YKW-Modding/yo-docs/modding-guides/general/add-items.md

 3. Copy a item like item_002.xi for example

-4. rename it to the next available item number in my case 309. (this'll be your Offset2 in item step)
+4. Rename it to the next available item number in my case 309. (this'll be your `GlobalItemIndex` in the item step)

 5. Change the texture to your custom items texture